MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - ✅ Profession will be student, Full Name, Email, Medium, Class, Institution, Location
  - ✅ No rate,  subject, for students
  - ✅ dashboard -> update user - no any medium
- - Setup sequelize from scretch - association and migrations
  - Rivisions
  - Change favicon.ico
  - ✅ Custom 404 page